acornprover/acornprover.org/docs/tutorial/induction.md

 ## What's special about induction?

 For the most part, a proof by induction works the same way as any other Acorn proof.
 You go step by step, and induction is just the last step.
-There's no special syntax for
+There's no special syntax for it.

 The only different thing is that `Nat.induction` isn't a theorem that's proven in the standard library.
 It's more like an axiom.
 It's an inherent part of the Acorn type system, because the natural numbers are an _inductive type_.